 CLI was founded in 2009 by brothers Robert and Bradford Fried.
-Drawing on a combined 18 years of experience in China, they created an educational model that provides students a unique path to learning Chinese and understanding the PRC through a high degree of customization and complete immersion within the language learning environment.
+Drawing on a combined 20 years of experience in China, they created an educational model that provides students a unique path to learning Chinese and understanding the PRC through a high degree of customization and complete immersion within the language learning environment.

 At the core of CLI’s success is our team of Chinese educators who share Chinese language and culture with students from around the world each and every day.
-We are dedicated to ensuring the best possible learning experience to every student who studies at CLI.
+We are dedicated to ensuring the best possible learning experience for every student who studies at CLI.

 CLI has been featured in The Washington Post, the China Daily, and educational journals across the country, and now occupies its own 5-story learning center in the beautiful southern city of Guilin.
-In 2012, Frommer’s travel guide recommended CLI as one of the top Chinese programs in China.Read moreShow less
+For nearly a decade, Frommer’s Travel Guide has recommended CLI as one of the top Chinese programs in China.

 Guilin was chosen as the home of CLI for a multitude of reasons – it’s warm; it’s small and simple to navigate, with a population of just under one million; local residents are friendly and engaging; local cuisine is excellent; and the list goes on.

 Bradford first came to Guilin in 2001 and quickly fell in love with the city.
 Robert visited his brother three years later and the magic of the area left an equally profound impression on him.
 When the brothers decided to establish a Chinese language organization in China, the question of where they would build their language school had a clear and simple answer.
 Since that moment, they have dedicated themselves to building the best Chinese language school in China.